srynsh/SWE/SRS.md

 The purpose of this document is to define the functional and non-functional requirements for the development of an Auction Site.
 It serves as a reference guide for the development team, stakeholders, and QA personnel involved in the project.

 ## [Scope](#scope)
 The Auction Site aims to be a comprehensive online platform that facilitates auctions for a diverse range of items.
-It provides users with the ability to create, manage, and participate in auctions in real time.
+It provides users with the ability to create, manage, and participate in auctions in real-time.
 The platform will feature robust security measures, efficient bidding mechanisms, and an intuitive user interface.
 Key features include user authentication, auction room creation, bidding, search functionality, recommendation systems, auction management, and viewing of auction history.

 # [Overall Description](#overall-description)
 This section offers a comprehensive overview of the system.